28 Body Weight

 Reinforcement Activity: Free Body Diagrams

 Draw a stick figure of a person jumping on a trampoline.
-Then add an arrow representing acting on them while in the air.
+Then add an arrow representing gravity acting on them while in the air.
 The arrow should start at the center of the person and point in the direction that gravity is acting.
 Label the force arrow.

 Draw a second figure that is just standing on the trampoline and add arrows to represent the forces acting on the person.
 Label the forces.
 [Hint: There are two forces.]

-Do you think the lengths of the two force should be the same or different?
+Do you think the lengths of the two force vectors should be the same or different?
 Explain your thought process.

 License